 Show pour objects, pour marks and pour breaks in drawings

 You can show pour objects and pour breaks in general arrangement drawings.
-You can also add automatic pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or a part of a cast-in-place concrete part
+You can also add automatic pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or parts of cast-in-place concrete parts

 The cast-in-place concrete parts are merged into one pour object if they have the same material grade and pour phase, and if they touch each other.
 Pour objects are visible in pour view.

 Ensure that you have enabled pour management (set the advanced option XS_ENABLE_POUR_MANAGEMENT to TRUE.)